 Mirko Marras was born on April 19, 1992 in Iglesias (Italy).
 He is a Postdoctoral Researcher at the Digital Vocational Education and Training • Machine Learning for Education Laboratory of the Swiss Federal Institute of Technology in Lausanne - EPFL (Switzerland).
-He received a PhD in Computer Science in 2020 and a MSc Degree in Computer Science (summa cum laude, 18 months) in 2016, from the same University.
+He received a PhD in Computer Science in 2020 and a MSc Degree in Computer Science (summa cum laude, 18 months) in 2016 from University of Cagliari.
 He received the Computer Science Engineering certification from the University of Pisa (Italy) in 2016.